-Types of Content Your Healthcare Practice Can Invest InHealthcare organizations can create unique content from tapping into their own resources, such as getting physicians to share their knowledge.
+Healthcare organizations can create unique content from tapping into their own resources, such as getting physicians to share their knowledge.

 You can interview medical professionals and create Q&A pages, which is a strong SEO strategy.
 Even if the knowledge is universally known by the medical community, every physician has their own unique perspective based on experience.

 You can re-purpose the medical content in different media formats adds to an effective content marketing strategy.